gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 Yes, thank you Java 8!
 Now I can work around all these nasty impediments<sup>[ (4) ](#fnFour)</sup>and make my code great again!

-I create an interface RunningCyborg with one default method `run`, and I make my lovely pets to implement this interface.
+Easy-peasy: I create an interface RunningCyborg with one default method `run`, and I make my lovely pets to implement this interface.
 This way my cyborgs will inherit `run` behaviour:
 {% highlight java %}
 public interface RunningCyborg {
     default void run() {